 July saw the launch of the School Food Plan for England, which was co-authored by John Vincent and Henry Dimbleby.
 It was a good report.
 But the most surprising aspect was the recommendation to provide universal free school meals to all primary school children.

 Having done a bit of research on the subject, I am very much in favour of this policy.
 However, I never imagined the one and only recommendation of this report would be to advocate for universal free school meals.
+This is fantastic!
 Shame the government does not share my enthusiasm.

 But there was very little news in what I did read: Not enough school children are getting adequate nutrition at lunchtime in English schools.
 School cooks are underrated and required to do far too much with too little training or inadequate support.
 Headteachers need to get behind the whole school approach in order to give the entire team (teachers, school caterers, students, parents) the lift it needs to get good food in young bellies.
 Standards are vital to ensure adequate nutrition is on offer and schools must adhere to and enforce the regulations.